 6. Show Your Work

-Showing that you've changed is scary, because it means opening yourself up to criticism.
-It means raising your hand and saying that you got it wrong the first time around, and you're sorry, and here's how you are doing better.
+It’s important to learn how to be an ally.
+But once you understand what the work of allyship really means, demonstrate that you get it.
+Show how you’ve changed.
+This is often scary, because it means opening yourself up to criticism.
+It means raising your hand and saying that you got it wrong the first time around and you’re sorry.
+It means saying you know how to be an ally and here’s how you are doing things better now.

 It’s helpful to remember that the person who told you that your words or actions hurt them made themselves vulnerable to you in the interest of promoting change.

-Ultimately, if you really listened, identified a positive change to make, and did the work to promote change, then this can be a moment of reconciliation and healing.
+Ultimately, if you really listened, identified a positive change to make, and did the work to promote change, then this can be a moment of reconciliation and healing for all parties.

 7. Share the Story

-Now that you learned how to be a better ally to a marginalized community, share the story and amplify the impact.
+Now that you learned how to be an ally to a marginalized community, share the story and amplify the impact.
 When you share your story, you can bring closure to the issue and generate goodwill in your community.
 You might even inspire positive change somewhere else.

 I’d love to build this out with other suggestions of how to be an ally, so share your strategies in the comments.
 Together we can be the change we wish to see.